openscholcomms/cookiecutter-openjournal/README.md

 If you identify with this problem statement, this project is for you:

-> As someone who wants to create a free, transparent journal with
-> minimal technical overhead, I would like to have a publishing
-> patform that is free, easy to setup and easy to use, and flexible,
-> so I can help reseaerchers publish their work as much and quickly as
+> As someone who wants to create an open journal with minimal technical overhead, I would like to have a publishing patform that is free, easy to setup, and easy to use, so I can help reseaerchers publish their work as smoothly and quickly as possible.
-> possible.

 This project provides template for you to create such a journal in no time.
-It uses GitHub to give you the key features you need, and it is designed to hide technical details and irrelevant features that add friction to the publishing process.
+It uses GitHub to give you the key features you need, but hides technical details and irrelevant features that add friction to the publishing process.
 To create a new journal:

  1. Create an [account on Github][gh-account] and login.